z33bs/xamarin-forms-mvvm-adaptor/README.md

 Checkout the [Navigation](#Navigation) section for a menu of the additional navigation properties and methods.

-Checkout the [WordJumble Sample App](#WordJumble) for a simple example using this framework.
+Checkout the [WordJumble Sample App](#WordJumble) for a simple example that uses this framework.

 ***